Verc1n/Green-Light/README.md

 4. The solution has appropriate error messages when a function is not working as intended, or when the user has made an invalid input.<br/>
 5. The solution should place restrictions on the user where possible so as to ensure that they cannot make an invalid input.<br/>
 6. The recommended driving conditions should be relevant to the user.<br/>
-7. The solution should allow users to start, pause and resume a timer to track their drive. <br/>
+7. The solution should allow users to start, pause and resume a timer to track their drive. <br/><br/>

+**Testing Techniques**<br/>
+To formally test the solution, I constructed an excel table with the columns: <br/>
+What is to be Tested<br/>
+Test Data Input<br/>
+Expected Result<br/>
+Actual Result<br/>
+Changes Made<br/>
+Other Notes<br/>
+These tests tried different paths that the user could take through the solution, as well as the different inputs they could make.
+As a general design principle, in a mobile app it is preferable to not require users to type wherever possible, as this is a slow action, and as such the majority of possible text input boxes were replaced with components such as drop downs and buttons.
+As a consequence, the user's possible inputs are actually fairly limited, and thus require little additional validation, and consequently little additional testing for that validation.